root-project/web/manual/vectors/index.md

 Every class, function, manipulator, or other symbol defined in the GenVector package, is in the [ROOT::Math](https://root.cern/doc/master/namespaceROOT_1_1Math.html) namespace.

-## GenVector classes and class templates
+## GenVector classes and vector class templates

+The vector class templates are provided to represent vectors (in the physics sense) in 2, 3, and Minkowski space 4 dimensions.

+Each vector template class  uses as its only parameter the the coordinate system.

+Every vector class publishes a typedef for `CoordinateType`, which allows to specify the coordinate system , as well as a typedef for `Scalar` (which will match the `Scalar` type for the coordinate system).

+The vector classes are comparable (operator `==` and operator `!=` for the objects or the identical class (including the coordinate system used).
+Checks for the equivalence of two vectors in different coordinate systems can be done by converting one to the system of the other.

+None of the vector classes have methods to rotate a vector.
+To rotate a vector, you first have to instantiate the desired rotation object, and then apply it to the vector.

-The following GenVector classes and class templates are available, among others:
+The following GenVector classes and class templates are available:

 - {% include ref class="DisplacementVector3D" %}: Describing a generic displacement vector in 3 dimensions.